-8) Using VBA code to reduce file size
+8) Using VBA code to reduce the file size

 Although the available techniques to reduce file size is efficient enough but we can also use VBA code to reduce file size.
 The technique requires a huge VBA code and sometimes it’s not that much effective than other methods.
 I haven’t use the VBA code technique in this article, but if you want to find how it is done you can follow the link below.

 9) Reduce Excel file size with pictures

 Sometimes when you add pictures in excel worksheet the file size of excel automatically increases.
 You can reduce the size of the picture outside the excel or within the excel.
 If you want to do it within the excel, select the picture and right click on the mouse button and select Size and Properties.
 A Format Picture window will open up on the right side of the excel worksheet.
 Now you can manually select the height and width of your picture.

 You can manually resize your picture outside of excel.
 There are so many procedures for doing that.

-Note: Formatting pictures outside of excel is a good practice rather formatting pictures within the excel.
+Note: Formatting pictures outside of excel is a good practice rather than formatting pictures within the excel.

 10) Formatting file from File properties

-After doing all the task in excel it’s easier to compact the size of an excel file from file properties.
+After doing all the tasks in excel it’s easier to compact the size of an excel file from file properties.
 It’s a windows feature and is not directly related to excel.
 The procedure is given below.